by Amy Medling, founder of PCOS Diva

-In a recent study published in the Endocrine Society’s Journal of Clinical Endocrinology & Metabolism, researchers found that resveratrol can lower levels of testosterone and dehydroepiandrosterone sulfate (DHEAS) which the body can convert into testosterone.
+In a study published in the Endocrine Society’s Journal of Clinical Endocrinology & Metabolism, researchers found that resveratrol can lower levels of testosterone and dehydroepiandrosterone sulfate (DHEAS) which the body can convert into testosterone.
 In fact, the senior author of the study, Antoni J. Duleba, MD, of the University of California, San Diego, says, “This nutritional supplement can help moderate the hormone imbalance that is one of the central features of PCOS.”

 Resveratrol and Diabetes Risk

 The news gets even better.
 Women in the study who received resveratrol showed improvement in diabetes risk factors.
 Their fasting insulin levels dropped by nearly 32%, and the women became more responsive to insulin.
 This prompted the researchers to report that, “Resveratrol significantly reduced ovarian and adrenal androgens.
 This effect may be, at least in part, related to an improvement of insulin sensitivity and a decline of insulin level.”

 “The findings suggest resveratrol can improve the body’s ability to use insulin and potentially lower the risk of developing diabetes.
 The supplement may be able to help reduce the risk of metabolic problems common in women with PCOS.” -Antoni J. Duleba, MD